ptbm2025/ptbm2025.github.io/rules.md

 permalink: /rules/
 ---

-- **Registration Eligibility:** The competition is open to everyone.
-Participants can form teams of any size, but each participant is limited to belonging to one team only.
-Engaging with multiple teams will result in the disqualification of all involved teams.
-Each team has the responsibility to self-certify no member is participating in more than one team for this contest.
+- **Registration Eligibility:** The competition is open to all.
+Participants may form teams of any size, but each individual may join only one team.
+Team members must self-certify that they are not part of multiple submissions; violations will result in the disqualification of all involved teams.

-- **Permitted Techniques and Computational Limits:** The contest is divided into a development stage and a testing stage.
-During the development stage, participants face no restrictions on the methodologies and computational resources they employ for their submissions.
-However, in the testing stage, submissions are encouraged to primarily rely on parameter analysis, and they must be capable of completing within a 24-hour timeframe on a single Nvidia A100 graphics card.
+- **Permitted methods and resource limits:** During the development phase, participants are free to use any approach and computational resource.
+In the test phase, however, solutions are expected to emphasize parameter-space analysis and must complete evaluation within 24 hours on a single Nvidia A100 GPU.
+This constraint promotes practical, lightweight methods.

-- **Submission Restrictions:** During the development stage, each team can submit up to 5 times per day, while in the testing phase, a maximum of total 5 submissions is allowed.
+- **Submission limits:** Each team may submit up to three entries per day per track during the development phase.
+In the test phase, each team is allowed a maximum of five submissions per track for final evaluation.

-- **Winning Teams Obligations:** The top three winning teams for each track are required to submit their code along with a report detailing their methodology.
-Additionally, they will be invited to present their work at the competition event.
+- **Finalist obligations:** The top three teams will be required to submit their code and a detailed report describing their methodology.
+Finalists will also be invited to present their solutions at the official competition session.